jtpavlock/nbapy/README.md

 For commit messages, I recommend using [commitizen](https://github.com/commitizen-tools/commitizen).
 It is automatically installed in the dev dependencies, so to commit, you just run `cz c` and follow the prompts.

+If you're using pre-commit, and either the black or isort check fails, the good news is it will fix the problems for you.
+However, it won't continue the commit automatically so that you get a chance to look over the changes.
+You'll have to re-stage the changes, and then you can run `cz c --retry` so you don't lose that nice commit message you just wrote.

 #### 4. Create some tests

 #### 5. Make sure everything looks good